isabella232/dtm.en/help/using/migration-to-and-from-dtm/atm2-migrate-map.md

 ---
-description: How to migrate from each Tag Manager 2.0 tag to a dynamic tag management tag.
+description: How to migrate from each Tag Manager 2.0 tag to a Dynamic Tag Management tag.
-keywords: dynamic tag management
+keywords: Dynamic Tag Management
-seo-description: How to migrate from each Tag Manager 2.0 tag to a dynamic tag management tag.
+seo-description: How to migrate from each Tag Manager 2.0 tag to a Dynamic Tag Management tag.
 seo-title: Adobe Tag Manager 2.0 to Dynamic Tag Management mapping
 solution: Marketing Cloud,Analytics,Target,Dynamic Tag Management
 title: Adobe Tag Manager 2.0 to Dynamic Tag Management mapping